f5devcentral/f5-agility-labs-cert/docs/class3/module1/lab2.rst

 Click on **Interfaces** or click on **Interface List** on the pop out menu.
 Here you will see the status and configuration of the interfaces.
 For statistical information you would click on the **Statistics** tab on the top bar.

+*Q1.
+Why is interface 1.4 showing uninitialized?
+Does this indicate a problem with the interface?*

 Create a Tagged VLAN
 --------------------

 VLANs on the BIG-IP can be tagged (802.1q) or untagged.
-VLANs are required to have an interface assigned to them and a tag (if the Interfaces is Tagged).
+VLANs are required to have an interface assigned to them and a tag, if the Interfaces is Tagged.
+You will be creating an untagged VLAN.

 On the **Network** sidebar click on **VLANs** or select **VLAN List** from the pop out menu.
 Here you will see a list of the currently configured VLANs and the interfaces assigned to them.

 - Create a new VLAN by selecting the **Create** to the upper right of the list.
 - Give the new VLAN a name:   **test-vlan**
 - Assign the VLAN a tag:      **40**
-- In the Resources section select the Interface: **1.3**
+- In the Resources section select the Interface: **1.4**
-- In the Resources section select the Tagging: **Tagged**
+- In the Resources section select the Tagging: **Untagged**
 - **Add** the interface.
 - Hit **Finished** at the bottom.

 .. admonition:: TMSH

-   tmsh create net vlan test_vlan tag 40 interfaces add { 1.3 { tagged } }
+   tmsh create net vlan test_vlan tag 40 interfaces add { 1.4 { untagged } }

 Once complete you should see the following: